chaulapatrice/calendar-app/README.md

 ```

 ## Conclusion
-We have managed to setup our API using Django Restframework.
+We have managed to setup our API using Django Rest Framework.
 We secured our API using DJ Rest Auth, Django Allauth, Google OAuth.
 We used Python Google API Client
 to list, create, update and delete events on Calendar API.

 We created a frontend application using React, Bryntum Calendar, Zustand, Axios and React OAuth2 | Google.
 Our application allows users to